The knee plays an important role in your mobility, but this common injury can lead to a host of symptoms, including swelling and pain.

-For degenerative tears, physical therapy and anti-inflammatory medication or, occasionally, an injection, are the treatment of choice, according to Petrigliano.
+For degenerative tears, physical therapy and anti-inflammatory medication or, occasionally, an injection are the treatments of choice, according to Petrigliano.

 “Most degenerative tears are associated with mild early cartilage wear in the knee,” he says.
 “In these cases, surgical treatment may not offer a solution, because it cannot remedy the underlying wear to the cartilage.”

 Acute tears, however, may require a different treatment approach, depending on the size and location of the injury.